-Salaries and benefits for the first half of the year were lower than budgeted, with savings coming from position vacancies.
-The increase in December is due to there being three paydays in the month.
+Salaries and benefits for the year were lower than budgeted, with savings coming from position vacancies, and lower than expected health-related insurance costs.
+The increases in December and June are due to there being three paydays in these months.